golfmak 2010

 AM I THE FIRST ONE?

 You're not likely to be the first ‘new’ owner of the golf course you buy.
 Like buying a used car, your getting a property that is in a condition reflecting how it has been used and cared for.
 You want to be sure you're not buying a money pit.
 There are a few telltale areas that you can observe to quickly learn whether the place has been properly maintained.
 I look at sand traps, edges of cart paths, sniff the water in the ball washers, and observe the comfort stations, etc., where neglect will be most obvious.
 I rub a finger along the reels on the fairway mowers, and take a peek into the pump house.
 If a golf course is more than three years old, it should already be on the second generation of specific maintenance machinery.
 Greens mowers, fairway mowers, trap rakes, etc. are only good for a number of working hours before they are beyond economical use (depending on whether it's a snow belt course, a tropical course, or somewhere in-between).
 Daily use machinery with more than 2,500 hours logged will be an indication that the seller has been cutting corners in the maintenance program.
 One of the best sources of information about the subject course's maintenance practices can be the assistant superintendent (not the head guy).
-A laid back conversation with this person can reveal an unreliable irrigation system, a worn out tractor, or expensive ongoing disease or pest issues.
+A laid back conversation with this person can reveal an unreliable irrigation system, a worn out tractor, or expensive ongoing diseases or pest issues.
 Sometimes the superintendent won't tell you these things under orders from the seller.
 Dialogue is very important in the diligence process.
-A talk with a key member, the starter, a ranger, or an assistant pro will alert you to problems the seller would rather you didn't know.
+A talk with a key club member, the starter, a ranger, or an assistant pro will alert you to problems the seller would rather you didn't know.
 Most of the bits of information you gather is normal wear-and-tear stuff and should be expected (not to be of a deal-killing nature).
 However, much of this information prepares you for the cash you'll need available after the change of ownership.
-December 2004: I know as well as anybody!

 250 ITEM CHECKLIST